 - How do I store leftover Fish Fry?
 Refrigerate in an airtight container and reheat in the oven for best results.
 Consume within 2 days.

-Elevate your cooking with a perfect Fish Fry.
+Elevate your cooking with a perfect Fish Fry, like the Korean Pan-Fried Whole Fish Recipe.
 The crispy exterior and tender fish inside create a mouthwatering experience.
 Get ready to savor a dish that’s both simple and sensational.
 Happy frying!